 Monitoring and management

-Scout for larval shelters at petal fall.
+Scout for larval shelters during bloom to petal fall.
 A petal fall treatment with an insecticide effective on mid-sized to large larvae should control overwintered larvae.
 The flight of adults can be monitored with pheromone traps.
 The trap data can establish biofix and estimate the population density.
 The second window of control is in June/ July, when most summer-brood eggs have hatched.

 Since the larvae preferably feed on or inside young growing terminals, it is recommended to repeat insecticide applications if intensive new terminal growth occurs.
 Specific chemical recommendations for home gardeners are in Fruit Production for the Home Gardener, and recommendations for commercial growers are in the Penn State Tree Fruit Production Guide.